 SummaryBlue Cross Blue Shield of Michigan and Blue Care Network (its sister health maintenance organization) sponsor 20 provider-led regional statewide collaborations, known as Collaborative Quality Initiatives, designed to promote quality improvement throughout the Michigan physician and hospital community.
 To stimulate provider participation and support the ongoing effectiveness of the collaboratives, Blue Cross Blue Shield of Michigan and Blue Care Network pay financial incentives based on performance, finance key pieces of infrastructure, and compensate hospitals for the costs of data collection.
 Each Collaborative Quality Initiative utilizes expertise that is housed in the form of a coordinating center, which takes ownership over several key activities with initiative participants, including data collection and analysis through a clinical database or registry, distribution and development of comparative performance reports, identification of best practices and quality-wide improvement goals, and convening collaborative-wide regular meetings with participants to review data and share best practices.
 This model for performance improvement has generated very high levels of provider participation and engagement, evidenced by the results from the five most highly established initiatives, which have significantly improved quality, reduced costs, and generated a positive return on investment.

-See the Description of the Innovative Activity for updates on the number of statewide collaborations and details about the Collaborative Quality Initiatives and coordinating centers and the Results section for updates on cost savings initiatives and rates of morbidity, complications from surgery, and mortality from coronary angioplasty.Moderate: The evidence generally consists of the percentage of hospitals participating in at least one collaborative, pre- and post-implementation comparisons of key performance measures, estimates of the cost savings generated as a result of improvements on these measures, and/or comparisons of the performance of participants to nonparticipants and/or to regional and national benchmarks.
+See the Results section for updates on rates of morbidity and complications from surgery.
+(Updated August 2014.)Moderate: The evidence generally consists of the percentage of hospitals participating in at least one collaborative, pre- and post-implementation comparisons of key performance measures, estimates of the cost savings generated as a result of improvements on these measures, and/or comparisons of the performance of participants to nonparticipants and/or to regional and national benchmarks.

 Developing OrganizationsBlue Care Network; Blue Cross Blue Shield of Michigan